bkryu/Pub2vec-Recommender-System-for-Similar-Publications/README.md

 This command runs pub2vec and aggregates the embedding file.
 At the end, you should have `d32combined.txt` in `./emb/`.
 If you donwloaded my preprocessed embedding, placed the `d32combined.txt` in `./emb/`.

 6. Using Jupyter notebook, you can examine the iPython notebook I have written and ran in `Pub2vec_Analysis.ipynb` to query similar publications.

+[1] Leskovec, Jure, and Rok Sosič.
+"Snap: A general-purpose network analysis and graph-mining library."
+ACM Transactions on Intelligent Systems and Technology (TIST) 8.1 (2016): 1.